gioblu/PJON/documentation/data-transmission.md

    4293014170 microseconds or 71.55 minutes */

 ```
-`send_repeatedly` returns the id of the packet in the buffer as `send` does, to remove the repeated transmission simply call:
+`send_repeatedly` returns the index of the packet in the `packets` buffer as `send` does, to remove the repeated transmission simply call:
 ```cpp
 bus.remove(one_second_test);
 ```